scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "And when will they send soldiers?
 When the beast lays waste to the castle gardens?
 When it takes up residence in the Royal chambers?"

-There was a pause filled by the sound of father rising from his chair and crossing the hearth to mothers.
+There was a pause filled by the sound of Father rising from his chair and crossing the hearth to mothers.

 "Don't cry, my love.
 All will be well," he said soothingly.